Harold E. Pierce: Family life

 On November 22, 1945, Harold married Constance Ella Mason, a mathematician and teacher in the Philadelphia school system.
 They were married for 44 years until her death in 1989.
 Pierce had three children, and four grandchildren.
 His eldest daughter became an attorney while the other two followed in his footsteps and became cosmetic surgeons and dermatologists.
-Dr. Pierce was the first of three generations to attend Howard University.
+Dr. Pierce was the first of two generations to graduate Lincoln University and the first of three generations to graduate from Howard University.

 War years

 In 1951, as the Korean War peaked, Pierce accepted an assignment as the Chief of Dermatology at the 1600 USAF Hospital at Westover Air Force Base in Massachusetts.
 In 1954, he became a General Medical Officer with the 111th Fighter Bomber.

+After many distinguished years, he resigned from the Pennsylvania Air National Guard in 1976 in response to racial discrimination he witnessed and experienced within the military.
+In his explanation for his resignation written in June 1975, Pierce wrote, "It has become increasingly evident to me that my position -- advocating the rightful recognition of Blacks and minorities in this reserve component of the United States Air Force -- has been and continues to be at an impasse.
+Blacks are at the unrelenting mercy of one of the most horrendous racist military organizations in the United States.
+I am therefore voluntarily terminating my affiliation with the Pennsylvania Air National Guard, as I find it impossible to deal with the intransigence of the Commonwealth's military establishment."

-After many distinguished years, he resigned from the Air Force National Guard in 1976 and was promoted in 1987 on the Retired list to the rank of Brigadier General.
+He was promoted in 1987 on the Retired list to the rank of Brigadier General.
 He is the second African American to be given this ranking.

 Pierce was active in the Civil Rights Movement, and even active as a child in the 1930s through his dissemination of Black Newspapers pushing for an end to the terrorizing lynchings of African Americans and their supporters that plagued America throughout the first half of the 20th century.

 Author

 Pierce is the editor of the book Cosmetic Plastic Surgery in Nonwhite Patients, Grune & Stratton (New York, 1982).
-He taught for 17 years as an assistant professor of dermatology at Howard University.
+He taught for 17 years as a professor of dermatology at Howard University.